lcyvin/mopidy-monitor-go/README.md

 ## Installation Options
 ### - Install script
-copy the following and run it in your terminal
+copy one of the following and run it in your terminal

 #### non-interactive (installs to ~/.local/bin)
 ```sh